West Marin Area Drought FAQs

 - How many days a week am I allowed to irrigate my landscaping?

-Overhead spray irrigation for your lawn and/or plants is allowed two (2) days per week.
-Drip irrigation watering is limited to three days per week.
+Overhead spray irrigation for your lawn and/or plants is allowed one (1) day per week.
+Drip irrigation watering is limited to two (2) days per week.
 Hand watering and container watering is not restricted on the numbers of days per week.

 - Can I water my vegetable garden or fruit trees?